yusufcodes/react-study/README.md

 #### Introduction to Components

-A component is a function which returns some JSX, that's it.
+A component is **a function which returns some JSX**, that's it.
 React apps are based on the combination of some components which combine together to form some site.
-React apps can be described as a **component tree**, where there is one _root_ component, like App, and then any number of other components nested inside this root component (child components).
+React apps can be described as a **component tree**, where there is one _root_ component, like **App**, and then any number of other components nested inside this root component (**child components**).

 As mentioned earlier, a component must return some JSX code - this is so that React knows what sort of real HTML to output to the DOM in the end.